 The first time an offline-enabled mobile application is run, it will retrieve all the data it requires to run offline from the server.
 After that, it will remain in offline mode until a synchronization event is triggered.
 Remaining in offline mode will significantly improve the performance of your application.
 Synchronization can be triggered by either the server or the user.
-The server will automatically resynchronize the app if it is opened after a new model is uploaded, to prevent inconsistencies.
-The user can trigger a sync by tapping a sync button, which is available in the modeler.
-Lastly, the app will always attempt to synchronize if it is (re-)started.
-If you device is not connected to the internet during start-up, this step will be skipped.
+The server will automatically resynchronize the app if it is opened after a new model is uploaded, in order to prevent inconsistencies.
+The user can trigger a synchronization by triggering a sync action, for example from an action button.
+Lastly, the app will always attempt to synchronize if it is (re)started.
+If your device is not connected to the internet on startup, this step will be skipped.

-During synchronization, any changed, created, and deleted objects will be applied to the offline database.
-Additionally, any objects created by the user since the application last synced will be uploaded to the server.
-The server will perform any relevant event handlers on these objects as usual.
-If the synchronization action encounters an error during this process, the entire upload process is reversed.
+During upload, objects newly created by the user will be created on the server.
+Then, new and changed objects are uploaded to the server by committing them.
+Any relevant event handlers on these objects will run as usual.
+If the synchronization action encounters an error during this process, the entire upload process is reverted.
 For example, if ten objects are uploaded and one of these commits triggers a validation error, all ten objects are lost.
 This is to ensure that the internal consistency between your newly created objects is maintained.
-For example; if a user creates a Order with several Orderlines and the Order fails to commit, the entire transaction is rolled back to prevent your Orderlines from ending up in the database without an Order, thus corrupting your data.
+For example, if a user creates an order with several order lines and the order fails to commit, the entire transaction is rolled back to prevent your order lines from ending up in the database without an order and corrupting your data.

 Without a server to process all the necessary logic, microflows run from the Mendix client cannot function in offline pages.
 This applies to any and all client-side microflows, from data source microflows to on-change actions.
 Please note that all microflows that are run outside the scope of the client will still run.
 For instance, a before commit microflow can still be used to process complex logic, as long as the developer remains aware of the fact that it will be run on synchronization rather than the initial save.